doctest/doctest/doc/markdown/roadmap.md

     - killing a test that exceeds a time limit (will perhaps require threading or processes)
 - matchers - should investigate what they are - look at google test and Catch
 - convolution support for the assertion macros (with a predicate)
-- generators? - look at Catch - and investigate what they are (also in [boost](http://www.boost.org/doc/libs/1_61_0/libs/test/doc/html/boost_test/tests_organization/test_cases/test_case_generation.html))
+- generators? - look at Catch - and investigate what they are
-- mocking - investigate google mock assertion macros and interop with doctest (also [mockitopp](https://github.com/tpounds/mockitopp) and [trompeloeil](https://github.com/rollbear/trompeloeil)) - and write in FAQ - lest integrates with trompeloeil like [this](https://github.com/martinmoene/lest/commit/d347460642c80b227a5930bd92420726a9f085b3)
 - look at property based testing
     - [rapidcheck](https://github.com/emil-e/rapidcheck)
     - [autocheck](https://github.com/thejohnfreeman/autocheck)